ELAP - Application and Field of Testing (FOT) Forms

 - FOT 102 - Inorganic Chemistry of Drinking Water - revised Sept.
 2014

-- FOT 109 - Toxic Chemical Elements of Wastewater - revised June 2014
+- FOT 109 - Metals and Trace Elements in Non-Potable Water - revised May 2019

 - FOT 114/115/120 - Inorganic Chemistry & Toxic Chemical Elements of Hazardous Waste/Extraction Test/Physical Properties